 It must follow strict rules for public disclosure of certification-related activities;

 It must follow strict rules for test development, evaluation and administration;

-It must enforce stringent eligibility requirements for all candidates, including eight years of education and/or field experience for engineering-related designations such as our CIEC and CMC and two to five years of education and/or field experience for engineering-technician designations such as CIE, CMR, CMRS, CIAQM, CMI and CRMI.
+It must enforce stringent eligibility requirements for all candidates, including (in the case of CESB accreditation) eight years of education and/or field experience for engineering-related designations and two to five years of education and/or field experience for engineering-technician designations.

 ACAC examinations are compliant with standards published by APA, AERA and NCME.